Mentor Areas

 Preferred Qualifications

 Applicants must have proficiency in Microsoft Office and should be interested in the measurement of health behavior and/or theoretical basis of understanding health behavior.
-Applicants with specific interest in nutrition and obesity, and cancer prevention, are especially welcome.
+Applicants with specific interests in nutrition and obesity, and cancer prevention, are especially welcome.
 Preferably, applicants would be in their junior or senior year.
 Only applicants who can work at least 12-15 hours/week will be considered.
+Glanz staff have a hybrid work schedule, and students must be available for in-person work on Penn’s campus and (if applicable) at community sites.

-Potential tasks include assisting in community engagement, conducting and documenting literature searches, survey development, study participant recruitment, survey administration, conducting interviews and focus groups, observational data collection, data entry, report writing and other day-to-day research tasks.
+Potential tasks include community engagement activities, literature searches, survey development, study participant recruitment, survey administration, interview and focus group moderation and analysis, observational data collection, data entry, report writing and other day-to-day research tasks.

 Project Website